apache/myfaces-homepage/tobago/tobago-vm/README.md

 ## Administration

-How to become root access (OTP) is described on the [Apache site](https://reference.apache.org/committer/opie).
+How to obtain root access (OTP) is described on the [Apache site](https://reference.apache.org/committer/opie).
 For OTP you may use: https://selfserve.apache.org/otp-calculator.html